 Have you ever watched a television show and seen one of the characters drinking a Coke and out of the blue, you suddenly had a taste for the brown beverage?
 If so, maybe that was just a coincidence.
 Perhaps you watched a new music video and saw the featured artist wearing a particular style of clothing and instantly realized that your wardrobe needs to be similarly updated.
-Maybe there might be a link...maybe not.
+Maybe there could be a link...maybe not.

-How about this, growing up, did you ever want to drive a particular car because you saw someone in a movie that you thought was cool driving it?
+How about this, growing up, did you ever want to drive a particular car because you saw someone in a movie that you thought looked cool driving it?
 If so, that's more than a coincidence; it's the effect of good product placement.

 1. Help Social Media Influencers so they can help you